 Durable slate, as if made for everyday life

-Despite its fragile, fine-leaved structure, slate is extremely resistant to all weather conditions - at least measured in human ages.
+Despite its fragile, fine-leaved structure, slate is extremely resistant - at least measured in human ages.
 It is not for nothing that for centuries it was a substitute for several generations for fire-prone roofing made of straw or wood in harsh low mountain climates.
 Initially reserved for the upper classes and the clergy, from the 19th century onwards it also shaped entire villages.

 Slate stores and conducts heat extremely well, which is why it cools in summer and warms up quickly in the winter sun.
 This natural stone looks most natural in its untreated state, just as the irregularly thick slabs come from the "Spaltütte".

 Whether window sills, washbasin or worktop: many fascinating options open up, because natural stone slate is an extremely versatile and formative companion, which, as an easy-care everyday companion, does not immediately resent even small scratches.

 Slate variety from all over the world